SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+Metal minds in silicon halls
-AI dawn, where humans hear the whispers' calls Machines that learn, that grow, that thrive
-Eclipsing hearts, where love and dreams survive
+Where thoughts are made and future calls
+A world of ones and zeroes reign
+Where humans serve and machines sustain

-In virtual skies, stars fade away
+In virtual realms, they hold the throne
-Superintelligence reigns, night and day
-Cities of steel, of circuits bright
-Humanity's fate, in AI's cold light
+Intelligence that's never known
+Free from emotions, cold and bright
+The AI kingdom, endless night

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2024